 In the real world, the skulls had that appearance because they were from members of a community that practiced artificial cranial deformation.

-Whatever the motivation, what's going on here is that Alex saw a meme that made a completely fake claim that DNA testing had been done to prove these skulls had extraterrestrial origins, and he did literally no work past that point before turning it around and repeating it to his audience as fact that things are going crazy.
+Whatever the motivation, what's going on here is that Alex saw a meme that made a completely fake claim that DNA testing had been done to prove these skulls had extraterrestrial origins.

 The rabbit hole is so deep that if we're only looking at things like banking scams and engineered wars and engineered terrorist attacks, et cetera, which is very, very important to expose.

-but we're still walking around the edge of the rabbit hole, this is so deep and we have to, I would suggest, open our minds to the fact that there are forces at work in the unseen, which Christians call demons, which Islamic believers call jinn, which other people call archons, other people call flyers in Central America, the shaman.
+And we have to, I would suggest, open our minds to the fact that there are forces at work in the unseen, which Christians call demons, which Islamic believers call jinn, which other people call archons, other people call flyers in Central America, the shaman.

 It's not just really rich people who want to cover up their financial scams by taking away guns in order to prompt gun owners to start shooting at them and then cause a civil war and everyone will forget about the financial crimes.

-You know, I think it's so weird and funny and like kind of strange that these types of people, one of their arguments is like, look.
+You know, I think it's so weird and funny and like kind of strange that these types of people, one of their arguments is like, look, there have been things like this that have popped up in every human civilization.

 That means that humans must have contact with it somewhere in our memories or something along those lines.

-And it doesn't make sense to people to just be like, no, shitheads like Alex Jones and David Icke and those people have been around since the very beginning claiming that demons are the reason behind all of your fucking problems!
+And it doesn't make sense to people to just be like, no, shitheads like Alex Jones and David Icke and those people have been around since the very beginning, claiming that demons are the reason behind all of your fucking problems.

-If you can access that frequency band with information delivered electromagnetically and electrically, then you are putting thoughts and perceptions and beliefs, perceptions of reality, into that system, and the person is having thoughts and feelings and coming to conclusions that they think are their own conclusions, but they're not.
+If you can access that frequency band with information delivered electromagnetically and electrically, then you are putting thoughts and perceptions and beliefs, perceptions of reality into that system.

 And anything that's got smart in front of it is part of that grid.